 1. Share a lazy Sunday brunch

-For the couples who share a timezone, you can make an occasion of it by having a sleepy morning chat, cooking a proper breakfast together (or getting an Uber Eats) and sharing a coffee.
+For the couples who share a timezone, you can make an occasion of it by having a sleepy morning chat, cooking a proper breakfast together (or getting an Uber Eats) and sharing a coffee (I wrote a whole post about how to have a coffee date online – check it out 🙂 ).

 If you don’t share a timezone and your brunch time is their dinner time… well, there’s nothing wrong with evening pancakes.